Liu Xuan (Han-Zhao): Rebellion against Jin

-Service under Han Zhao
+Service under Han-Zhao

-Later in 304, Liu Yuan established his state of Han (later renamed Zhao in 319) and named himself King of Han.
-Liu Xuan and the others wanted him to proclaim himself as emperor, but Liu Yuan preferred to follow in Emperor Gaozu’s footsteps.
+Later in 304, Liu Yuan established his state of Han (renamed Zhao in 319) and named himself King of Han.
+Liu Xuan and the others wanted him to proclaim him as emperor, but Liu Yuan preferred to follow in Emperor Gaozu’s footsteps.
 Because Liu Xuan had been pivotal in getting him on the throne, Liu Yuan greatly appreciated and respected him.
-Thus, Liu Xuan became the state’s first Prime Minister.
+Thus, Liu Xuan became the state’s first prime minister.
 For the next four years, he was heavily involved in the state’s military as well as foreign and domestic affairs.
-It was said that no one in Han Zhao, including his other relatives, was able to reach his level of achievements.
+It was said that no one in Han, including his other relatives, was able to reach his level of achievements.

-Soon, Liu Xuan also became Grand Marshal and Chief Controller of all military affairs.
+Soon, Liu Xuan also became grand marshal and chief controller of all military affairs.
 In 308, he, along with 64 other officials, finally convinced Liu Yuan to declare himself emperor.
-However, just one month after Liu Yuan’s declaration, Liu Xuan died of natural causes in 4 December 308.
-Oddly, if he was indeed Liu Yuan's great-uncle and Qiangqu's son, he would have lived up to at least 120, as Qiangqu died in 188.
+However, just one month after Liu Yuan’s declaration, Liu Xuan died of natural causes on 4 December 308.
+If he was indeed Liu Yuan's great-uncle and Qiangqu's son, he would have lived up to at least 120, as Qiangqu died in 188.